We're hiring

 Compensation and Benefits Reports

 The compensation and benefits report is one of the most important reports any organization needs to focus on to maintain employee satisfaction and retention.
 The report shows the salary structure and benefits packages.
-These metrics help HR professionals to compare compensation structures with industry standards.
+These metrics help HR professionals compare compensation structures with industry standards.

 Workforce Planning Reports